filecoin-project/venus-docs/go-filecoin-tutorial/Troubleshooting-&-FAQ.md

     OS X Mojave moved the location of `stdlib.h` out of `/usr/include`.
 This issue exists for other packages and there are several possible solutions suggested in this thread for [neovim issue #9050](https://github.com/neovim/neovim/issues/9050).
 Thanks to Filecoin community member *A_jinbin_filecoin.cn* for the link.

+* **Error when installing dependencies `'go mod download' failed`**<br />
+If you're updating go-filecoin from a previous version the git submodules may also need to be updated.
+Try `git submodule update --init --recursive` to update them.

 ### Mining and deals

 * **Miner create fails**